tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __void sendMessage(Message message) throws IOException__

-Sends a previously created message to all current members of the group.
-If this returns without an exception then all members have received the message.
+Sends a previously created messaging to all current members of the group.
+If this returns without an exception then all members have received the messaging.

 _Parameters_

-> _message_ - The message to send.
+> _message_ - The messaging to send.

 _Throws_